jkelin/TribesRevengeance/_posts/2017-12-29-master-server.md

 Tribes sends GET request `http://motd.tribesv.org/motd/vercheck.asp?productid=10397&versionuniqueid=63446&distid=1057&gamename=tribesv` with `User-Agent: GameSpyHTTP/1.0` and `Connection: close` headers.

-It is expected that the server returns forward-slash-encoded string with:
+It is expected that the server returns backwards-slash-encoded string with:

 - `dlurl`: string, optional (`dlurl` or `fpfileid` is required) - Url used for download.
 Is also displayed in the UI.
 - `newver`: int, mandatory, truthy (not 0) - I assume this was supposed to be version of the download, but T:V devs never got around to checking it.
 It can be `1` and everything works.